featbit/featbit/README.md

 ## Try FeatBit Online

-[Click here to Try and Getting Started FeatBit within 5 minutes](https://tryitonline.featbit.co) before self-hosting the service.
+[To get started with FeatBit quickly and easily, click here](https://example.com) to try it out within 5 minutes.
+This will allow you to familiarize yourself with the service before considering self-hosting.

 ![image](https://github.com/featbit/featbit/assets/68597908/b620f0b6-ec79-4e19-8d68-82f910cb9b52)